-Baking soda and baking powder are staples in a baker's kitchen and are very common ingredients in cookies, cakes, and other baked goods.
-However, the role that they play in baking and the differences between the two ingredients can be confusing!
-Keep reading to learn the difference between baking soda and baking powder (plus how to know if your ingredients are fresh or if it's time to replace them).
+Baking soda and baking powder are staples in a baker's kitchen.
+Both chemical leaveners, they're key ingredients that give rise to everything from cookies to cakes to muffins.
+Since the role that they play in baking is so similar, the differences between the two ingredients can be confusing!
+This article explains the difference between baking soda and baking powder, how they work, how they're activated, and substitutes.

 What is baking soda?

 Baking soda is pure sodium bicarbonate, which is an alkaline powder.

 How It Works

 When activated, baking soda releases a gas (carbon dioxide) into our baked goods, causing them to rise.